alilakhani786/akamai/terraform/templates/template-ion/README.md

   alt=""
   title="Project tree"
   style="display: inline-block; margin: 0 auto; width:900px;">
+  property-snippets/main.json chat view (^)
   <br/><br/>
+* All the rules and behaviors are nicely broken down into chunks of json for ease of manageability.
+There is no hard and fast rule to have this structure and you can modify as you see fit.
+For e.g. Augment_insights.json cosists of all nessasary behaviours related to insights and Offload_origin.json consists of all behaviours related to improving offload.
+You can edit this as and when you need and run terraform to make updates. you may also add new snippets e.g. edgeworkers.json and add the snippet in main.json.

 * Ensure you have .edgerc file and section_name setup in provider.tf file.
 Ensure all the variables are correctly setup in tfvars.
 * Goto root folder of the project and run terraform init, terraform plan, terraform apply.
 Note: you may want to connect ```akamai_property_activation``` resource in ```main.tf``` for the first run for sanity check as activation takes time.
 This is how I do it.